michalu/michalu.github.io/_pages/about.md

 I'm an IT Architect at Kyndryl focused on AI and NLP.

-My main areas of interest are:
+My main areas of interest:
 - transfer learning
 - semantic parsing / semantic role labeling